ComradDoge/DogeEU4/README.md

 General
 - FEE: added 15 events for Venice and Year without Summer event
 - ME: added a bunch of missions
+- Monument clean-up and new additions in Mashriq and Britain regions
+- Country colours tweaked, primarily near the Adriatic
+- Added set rulers to a bunch of nations in Balkans and Carpathia
+- 1st bookmark recommendations tweaked

 Missions
+---Feel free to inform me of "weird requirements or rewards" they are made for a vanilla setting so there might be some edge cases I missed.
 - Minor: Frankfurt, Nuremberg, Nassau, Rothenburg, Stettin, Wolgast, Cleves, Coburg, Ansbach, Berg, Wurrtenburg, Bamberg, Wurzburg,
-- Medium/Major missions: Teutonic Order, Brandenburg, Prussia, Rhineland, Pomerania, Ferrara, Mantua, Montferrat, Florence, Naples, Sicily, Two Sicilies, Sardinia, Savoy, Sardinia-Piedmont
+- Medium/Major missions: Teutonic Order, Brandenburg, Prussia, Saxony, Rhineland, Pomerania, Ferrara, Mantua, Montferrat, Florence, Naples, Sicily, Two Sicilies, Sardinia, Savoy, Sardinia-Piedmont

 Balance
 - Rhineland ideas tweaked